golanlevin/DrawingWithMachines/rpi/README.md

 ### Managing Files

 The web interface may be accessed at [https://sfci-pi1.cfa.cmu.edu/](https://sfci-pi1.cfa.cmu.edu/).
-You should login with your AndrewID (the text before the @ in your CMU email address) and the password provided to you by the machine administator.
+You should login with your AndrewID (the text before the @ in your andrew.cmu.edu email address) and the password provided to you by the machine administrator.

+### Managing Files

-Once logged in, click on "Manage" in the "Files" box.
+Once logged in to the web interface, click on "Manage" in the "Files" box.

 ### Controlling Remotely

-The web interface may be accessed at [https://sfci-pi1.cfa.cmu.edu/](https://sfci-pi1.cfa.cmu.edu/).
-You should login with your AndrewID (the text before the @ in your CMU email address) and the password provided to you by the machine administator.

-Once logged in, click on "Control" in the "Machines" box.
+Once logged in to the web interface, click on "Manage" in the "Files" box.

 ### Using the CLI